nanogchen/polyGraft/README.md

 3. use polyGraft for generation under /path/to/polyGraft/examples
 4. to use polyGraft for other polymers, one must provide the .gro and .itp files

+# How to use
+Representative examples are given in the **examples** folder.
+Check it out!

 # How to cite
 1. Chen, Guang. "polyGraft: a Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures".
 Submitted.
 2. Chen, Guang, and Elena E. Dormidontova.
 "Cyclic vs Linear Bottlebrush Polymers in Solution: Side-Chain Length Effect."
 Macromolecules 56.9 (2023): 3286–3295. https://doi.org/10.1021/acs.macromol.3c00362